 London has the highest levels of productivity, by some margin, of any region or country in the UK.
 Northern Ireland has the lowest.

-International comparisons of labour productivity show that the UK is ranked sixth among the G7 countries, with Germany top and Japan bottom.
-In 2014, UK productivity was 18 percentage points below the rest of the G7 average, the widest productivity gap since at least 1991 (when the data series began).
+International comparisons of labour productivity show that the UK is ranked equal fifth (with Canada) among the G7 countries, with Germany top and Japan bottom.
+In 2015, UK productivity was 18 percentage points below the rest of the G7 average, the same productivity gap as in 2014 and the largest since at least 1991 when the ONS data series began.
+Since 2007, only Italy has seen weaker productivity growth than the UK among G7 countries.